 Colombia’s expertise visa is intended for foreigner professionals who want to practice a profession in Colombia such as an architect or electrician.
-The Colombia expertise visa is a category 7 migrant visa (M visa), which is similar to the previous TP-13 visa.
+We provide 2023 updates on the Colombia expertise visa rules.

-The Colombian expertise visa is more difficult to obtain than other Colombia types of Colombian visas, as you must:
+The Colombian expertise visa can be more difficult to obtain than other Colombia visas, as you must:

 - Prove that you have a professional license/degree – for example an architect or electrician.